CQCL/pytket-docs/manual/manual_assertion.rst

     res.get_debug_info()

-A :py:class:`StabiliserAssertionBox` can also be constructed with a :py:class:`pytket.pauli.PauliStabiliser`:
+A :py:class:`~pytket.circuit.StabiliserAssertionBox` can also be constructed with a :py:class:`~pytket.pauli.PauliStabiliser`:

 .. jupyter-execute::